Android-for-Python/Android-for-Python-Users/README.md

 In `buildozer.spec` set `p4a.branch = develop`.
 If you dont do this, the error is of the form `FileNotFoundError: ......... project.properties`.

 **Important, this applies to debug and release builds**.
-The Buildozer `android.arch` option has been replaced by `android.archs` to specify one or more architectures. **The previous `android.arch` is ignored.
-A debug build of an existing `buildozer.spec` will default to `android.archs = arm64-v8a, armeabi-v7a`, which will produce a multi architecture apk**, this will take twice as long to build and may not install using adb. **If using an existing `buildozer.spec` appends an 's' to `android.arch` so it becomes `android.archs`.**
+The Buildozer `android.arch` option has been replaced by `android.archs` to specify one or more architectures. **The previous `android.arch` is ignored.** A debug build of an existing `buildozer.spec` will default to `android.archs = arm64-v8a, armeabi-v7a`, which will produce a multi architecture apk, this will take twice as long to build and may not install using adb. **If using an existing `buildozer.spec` append an 's' to `android.arch` so it becomes `android.archs`.**

 For a release build the output file format (apk, aab) is specified in `buildozer.spec`, the default is aab.
 This option is ignored for a debug build.